 _______ Be sure fuse ends are making contact with fuse holder ends

-Glass and ceramic fuses can look to be in working order when they are burnt out.
+Glass and ceramic fuses can look to be in working order when out.
 The best way to check is with a multimeter by checking continuity.
 Be sure all fuses are seated into the fuse holder.

 _______ Inspect all internal wiring for burns or signs of sparking